jck-bit/jck-bit/README.md

 - 🌱checkout all about me **https://jck-bit.github.io/About-me/**

-- 👨‍💻 All of my projects are available at [https://github.com/jck-bit](https://github.com/jck-bit)
+- 👨‍💻 All of my projects are available at [my repository](https://github.com/jck-bit?tab=repositories)

 - 💬 Ask me anything about **Nodejs,React,Javascript, Python, Flask, Typescript**